Tag Archives: fear

 For that, I will continue to write.

-I am a dyslexic writer and this is my brutal truth.
+I am a dyslexic storyteller, and this is my brutal truth.

-It had only been moments earlier that I was engrossed in a game on my phone and only mildly aware of the other passengers that had stepped on and off the subway around me.
+It had only been moments earlier that I had was engrossed in a game on my phone and only mildly aware of the other passengers that had stepped on and off the surrounding subway.
 There are so many stops along my route that I just get used to the movement of the train.
 But on this Saturday afternoon, I happened to glance up and instantly began to shake.
-He was in full camouflage garb and under his raised hood was a black mask.
-All of his features were undecipherable
+He was in full camouflage garb, and under his raised hood was a black mask.
+All of his features were indecipherable.

 I froze, not knowing what to do.
-I slowly took in my surroundings and realized no one else noticed him and I considered that I been gripped by paranoia.
+I slowly took in my surroundings and realized no one else noticed him, and I considered that I was gripped by paranoia.
 Then, I looked at the map above the door nearest me to assess how long until the next stop.
-We were half way between the two stations which were the furthest apart.
+We were halfway between the two stations that were the farthest apart.
 My ears began to burn and my eyes began to sting; all signs that I was not okay.
 This is my visceral response to the fear, helplessness, and doubt this stranger had provoked just by standing twenty feet from me.
 The train was slowing.
-We were nowhere close to the next stations and my heart began to thunder in my chest.
+We were nowhere near the next stations and my heart began to thunder in my chest.

 The panic and fear that prickled at my spine had been replaced with a burn.
 There was no camouflage on the back of his jacket.
 Except for his sleeves, it was all beige.
 Markings that I

-could not identify, with my limited knowledge of anything middle eastern were scrawled in black across his shoulders.
+could not identify with my limited knowledge of anything middle eastern were scrawled in black across his shoulders.
 What I was seeing appeared to be Islamic lettering with two symbols that resembled hands either using the thumb and fourth finger to make a broken ‘W’ or guns.
-Regardless what it was, it pissed me off.
+Regardless of what it was, it terrified me.

 He stopped at another doorway to watch himself rock back and forth while pulling at the cuffs of his gloves and touching inside his jacket.
 This time he threw tight little air punches.
 It was as if he were antagonizing us; begging for everyone to notice and daring someone to say or do something.

 again.
 As the train turned slightly to the right, I lost sight of him and purposefully moved to the other side of my car.
 We turned again, this time to the left and I returned to my seat, all the while never taking my eyes off the man.
-Finally my actions and, I can only assume, intense staring caught the attention of other passengers who began to take notice of the man in full combat gear and mask taunting his own reflection.
+Finally, my actions and, I can only assume, intense staring caught the attention of other passengers, who took notice of the man in full combat gear and mask taunting his own reflection.

 The gentleman nearest me looked my way and said shakily, “Is that..?”